DigitalState/awesome-camunda/README.md

 # awesome-camunda
 A curated list of awesome Camunda BPM projects, libraries, tools, documentation, forum posts, etc.

+:exclamation: See something missing, an error, an improvement?
+Please contribute with Pull Requests!

 # Tools and libraries